JohanBaltie/MSBuildSelector/Readme.md

-MSBuild Selector is a build system for msbuild user allowing one to select between:
+MSBuild Selector is a build system for msbuild user allowing to select between:
 * Building the whole solution
 * Building one of the project that contain the file currently edited
 * Building the file currently edited